 - Another option is to use straw and chicken wire.
 Use the chicken wire to make a circular cage around the container from the ground up to the top of the plant that you are trying to protect and then fill it will straw.
 This method is a little bit messy to clean up in the spring but is very effective.

-- In some stores you’ll find “umbrella” style plant protectors made from frost cover material that you just pop open like an umbrella and place over the plant.
+- These are great plant protectors for the tops of the plants, they’re made from frost cover material that you just unzip and place over the plant like a hat.
 These are more expensive but certainly an easy and good option.

-Unless you have a very cold winter these methods should be enough to bring our plants through winter safely to bloom in spring.
+Unless you have very cold winter these methods should be enough to bring our plants through winter safely to bloom again in spring.